BAA Comet Section : Comets discovered in 2026

 Full details of recently discovered objects will not appear until they are available on the MPC web pages.
 The actual accuracy of preliminary orbits is often (nearly always) much worse than the published accuracy implies.
 In part this is because each orbital solution is treated as a mathematical construct and does not take account of observational error.
 JPL does publish the errors, whereas the MPECs do not.

-Ephemerides of current comets are available on the CBAT ephemeris page and positions of newly discovered comets are on the NEO confirmation page.
+Ephemerides of current comets are available on the CBAT ephemeris page and positions of newly discovered comets can be found via the Potential comet confirmation page.

 More information on LINEAR.
 A list of comets discovered by selected search programs.